How’d you feel if you called customer service and they resolved your issue in just 2 minutes?

 And not just that, it attracts similar customers with similar problems and communicates that if you could do it for your one customer, you can do it for the other one.

-So, invite your loyal customers to share their stories with you.
+So, utilize invitation templates to encourage your loyal customers to share their stories with you. invite your loyal customers to share their stories with you.
 Get on a quick call and understand why and how did they find you.
 What were they looking for?
 How were their challenges resolved?
 Or if there is anything else they need.
 And create a case study out of all of it.
 And again, promote that case study everywhere, through social channels, email campaigns, websites, etc.

 7. Promoters can help you to enhance your content strategy